October Carnivore Challenge is OPEN

 • Ketosis: Both diets aim to reach ketosis to burn fat for energy instead of carbs.

-• Focus on Protein: Both diets prioritise consuming high-quality proteins.
+• Focus on Protein: Both diets prioritize consuming high-quality proteins.

 • Satiety and Fullness: Both diets are filling as they contain lots of protein and fat.